rapidsai/cugraph/README.md

 cugraph builds with C++14 features.
 By default, we build cugraph with the latest ABI (the ABI changed with C++11).
 The version of cudf pointed to in the conda installation above is build with the new ABI.

-If you see a link errors indicating trouble finding functions that use C++ strings when trying to build cugraph you may have an ABI incompatibility.
+If you see link errors indicating trouble finding functions that use C++ strings when trying to build cugraph you may have an ABI incompatibility.

 There are a couple of complications that may make this a problem:
 * if you need to link in a library built with the old ABI, you may need to build the entire tool chain from source using the old ABI.